-After sharing my decadent chocolate hazelnut nutella smoothie yesterday, I wanted to share a more forgiving dessert for those of you on low sugar, low sodium, anti-candida, anti-cancer, alkaline diets, or for those of you health conscious foodies who want something delicious without all of the sugar!
-Well, I don't mind tooting my own horn and proclaiming that I have hit the JACKPOT with this "pumpkin pie" smoothie that is vegan, alkaline, and sugar free!
+After sharing my decadent chocolate hazelnut nutella smoothie yesterday, I wanted to share a more forgiving dessert for those of you on low sugar, low sodium, anti-candida, anti-cancer, alkaline diets, or for those of you health conscious foodies who want something delicious without all of the sugar.
+Well, I don't mind tooting my own horn and proclaiming that I have hit the jackpot with this pumpkin pie smoothie that is vegan, alkaline, and completely sugar free!

-The raw almond butter, coconut, and carrot juice add natural sweetness, and then the AMAZING Sweet Leaf English Toffee stevia comes to the rescue to give it all a lift.
-NO bitter after-taste and plenty of sublime flavour.
-You would NEVER NEVER NEVER believe this didn't have any sugar in it.
-I just about squealed with piggy excitement when I got the blend "juuuust right".
-I surprised Scott with a big old jar of this love potion when I picked him up at the airport after a few days of skiiing.
-His response, "I can HAVE this????"
-He was thrilled, and the pressure is on to create the next "seemingly decadent" alkaline treat.
+The raw almond butter, coconut, and carrot juice add natural sweetness, and then the amazing Sweet Leaf English Toffee stevia comes to the rescue to give it all a lift.
+There is bitter after-taste and plenty of sublime flavor.
+You would never believe this didn't have any sugar in it.
+I just about squealed with excitement when I got the blend just right.
+I surprised Scott with a big old jar of this love potion when I picked him up at the airport after a few days of skiing.
+His response, "I can have this?"
+He was thrilled, and now the pressure is on to create the next "seemingly decadent" alkaline treat.

-When I develop sugar free, alkaline recipes I always feel the need to test them on some "mainstream eaters" as I fear that our alkaline taste buds are a little compromised, seeing as we don't eat any sugar.
-Enter our dear friends Chuck and Stacey, hosts of the hit web show, VO BUZZ WEEKLY, who came over for dinner last night.
-You may remember my "partner-in-crime" Stacey from the orange cranberry mousse and maple pecans.
-I knew she would love this recipe.
-But it was Chuck who I was my real guinea piggy.
-When he proclaimed, "WOW!"
-I knew I was onto a winning blend that I could happily serve to anybody with confidence.
+When I develop sugar free, alkaline recipes I always feel the need to test them on some "mainstream eaters" as I fear that our alkaline taste buds are a little compromised, seeing as we don't eat much natural sugar.
+Enter our dear friends Chuck and Stacey, hosts of VO BUZZ WEEKLY.
+You may remember Stacey from the orange cranberry mousse and maple pecan recipes.
+I knew she would love this recipe, but it was Chuck who I wanting to impress.
+When he proclaimed, "Wow! that is goood!"
+I knew I had a winning blend I could happily serve to anybody.